-These results reveal three periods of germline development that can be broadly distinguished based on response to extracellular dsRNA: (1) from the first larval to the third larval stage when exposure to dsRNA does not result in maximal silencing within the germline in adults; (2) from the fourth larval stage to early adulthood when entry of dsRNA primarily occurs in the proximal germline through RME-2; and (3) later adulthood when entry can be independent of RME-2 (Figure S3A and ref.) and germline silencing by ingested dsRNA is maximal.
+Thus, these results reveal three periods of germline development that can be broadly distinguished based on the response to ingested dsRNA: (1) from the first larval to the fourth larval stage when exposure to dsRNA does not result in maximal silencing within the germline in adults (Fig. 1b); (2) from the fourth larval stage to early adulthood when entry of dsRNA primarily occurs in the proximal germline through RME-2 (Extended Data Fig. 1c,e); and (3) later adulthood when germline silencing by ingested dsRNA is maximal (Fig. 1b) and ingested dsRNA can effectively silence progeny independent of RME-2 (Extended Data Fig. 1c and ref.).
 These differences in the entry of ingested dsRNA into cells and/or subsequent silencing could be driven by a variety of changes during development.
-These include changes in the uptake of dsRNA into the intestine, distribution of dsRNA to other tissues from the intestine, import of dsRNA into the germline, and subsequent gene silencing within the germline.
+These include changes in the uptake of dsRNA into the intestine, distribution of dsRNA to other tissues from the intestine, import of dsRNA into the germline, and availability of RNA silencing factors within the germline.